home-assistant/home-assistant.io/source/_integrations/iron_os.markdown

 ## Binary sensors

-- **Soldering tip:** Indicates wether a soldering tip is currently connected to the device.
+- **Soldering tip:** Indicates whether a soldering tip is currently connected to the device.

 ## Sensors